jdoleary/Spellmasons/docs/TasksCurrent.md

     - Bug: When you pull a guy and he actually gets to you, and then you move, you "carry" him
     - Task: An ally that has died at all (even if ressed) should lose their upgrade priviledge
 ---
+- Bug: I killed a unit, it instantly teleported me to the new level
+    - Fix findValidSpawn, no longer works since I removed inverted polygons
+- Bug: Grunts on level 4 of 0.7771387726829492 have attention marker when they definitely wont hit me next turn
+- Bug: I lost my robe color after taking damage
+- SOUND: Organize candidates for sfx
 - (M) ART TASK: Add wall sides to ground tiles images that are below ghost walls
 - More player colors
 - Allow pickups to be stored in inventory